 ANTH 477 Spatial Analysis in Archaeology (3) Lecture/lab.
 Introduction to the use of Geographical Information Systems (GIS) and spatial statistics in archaeological research.
 Topics include: map creation; spatial database management; spatial analysis; image processing, data reporting; and data display.
 Pre: 466.
 (Alt. years)

 ANTH 478 New World Rituals and Ideologies (3) Study of cross-cultural patterns in ritual behaviors and creolization of African, indigenous, and Iberian ideological frameworks in the Americas.
 Topics may include syncretic religions (voodoo, candomble), Andean Christianity, spiritual conquest, conceptions of death, etc. Sophomore standing or higher.
 Minimum C- required grade for prerequisites.
 Pre: LAIS 360, or consent.
-(Fall only) (Cross-listed as LAIS 478) DH
+(Fall only) (Cross-listed as LAIS 478 and REL 478) DH

 ANTH 481 Applied Anthropology (3) The application of anthropological methods and concepts to solving practical human problems such as homelessness, domestic violence, maternal morbidity, conflict over resources, and the loss of indigenous languages.
 Includes a significant service-learning component.
 Pre: 152.
 DS

 ANTH 482 Anthropology and the Environment: Culture, Power, and Politics (3) Investigates environmental problems from an anthropological perspective, and examines the cultural politics of contestations over resources, rights, and the meanings of nature.
 Pre: 415 or consent.
 (Alt. years) DS

 ANTH 483 Japanese Culture and Behavior (3) Sociocultural factors in Japanese behavior.
 Social structure; traditional institutions.
 DS